 This is just an extract of the definition, but it shows you how Japanese words are included in the English definition.
 I guess it helps Japanese to understand in which context the word can be used, but to us Japanese learners, it is a way to start reading Japanese definition.

 Last but not least, the example sentences are very useful.
-They are not just random sentences that contain the word you are looking up and that are picked up from the web, they show how the word is most widely used.
+They are not just random sentences that contain the word you are looking up and that are picked up from the web, they show in which situation and context the word is mainly used.
 I often come across the same kind of sentences in my dictionary and my JLPT books.

 Using Japanese-Japanese dictionaries

-I really felt the need to use Japanese-Japanese dictionaries when I started reading challenging book like 舟を編む or 金閣寺.
+I really felt the need to use Japanese-Japanese dictionaries when I started reading challenging books like 『舟を編む』 or 『金閣寺』(I have given up this last one!).
 These are the kind of books that contain words unknown from an English-Japanese dictionary.
 Moreover, an English-Japanese dictionary will usually show the kanji that is or are used nowadays.
 But if you read a novel that was written 50 years before, the kanji used at the time may be different.
-This is the case for Yukio Mishima’s Temple of the Golden Pavillon.
-The Japanese-Japanese dictionaries always give all the kanji that can be used for a given word.
+This is the case for Yukio Mishima’s novel.
+Thankfully, the Japanese-Japanese dictionaries always give all the kanji that can be used for a given word.